CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     ![](../media/h151.png)

-1. Return to the Azure AI Studio browser window that is opend in private window.
+1. Return to the Azure AI Studio browser window that is opened in a private window.

-1. In the left navigation pane for the flow, select **Management center**.
+1. In the left navigation pane for the flow, select **Management Center**.

     ![](../media/h184.png)